The Costa Blanca, Spain

 Going north from Alicante (which itself is more of a working city and an is largely untouched by residential tourism from outside Spain), there is Villajoyosa (mixed), Benidorm (hugely popular with the Brits) Albir/Alfaz del Pí (Norwegian) Altea (mixed), Calpe (with a strong German presence), Jávea (very mixed) and Dénia.
 It is an over-simplification to call any town ONE nationality or the other but you only need to stroll around the towns to see whose money the shopkeepers and bar owners are targeting!

 Benidorm is well covered elsewhere on ThisIsSpain and there is now even a sister site www.thisisbenidorm.info However, to give an example of the differences between these towns which might seem to the outsider as very “similar”, this municipality of less than 100,000 residents has more bed nights on any one single night of the year than Torrevieja has on all 365 in total.
 Benidorm was one of the original “Sand, Sea, Sun and S..” resorts and still has a special place in many Brits hearts and where tens of millions of British tourists have spent at least one fortnight in the past fifty years!
 A great many come back every year and nowadays a huge number spend several months of the year here – especially the senior citizens in the winter months.
-As I say in 2014, I started www.thisisbenidorm.info an you will find much more about the town on that site.
+As I say in 2014, I started www.thisisbenidorm.info You will find much more about the town on that site.

 Yes, whatever you are looking for in Spain, it is likely that you can find it on this coast or just inland.
 Enjoy!